Rick Arrington

 Richard Cameron Arrington (February 26, 1947 – September 7, 2021) was an American professional football player who was a quarterback for the Philadelphia Eagles of the National Football League (NFL).
-He played three seasons for the Eagles from 1970–1973.
-He attended the University of Tulsa and the University of Georgia.
+He played three seasons for the Eagles from 1970 to 1973.
+He played college football at Georgia and Tulsa.

-Arrington was born in Charlotte, North Carolina, the son of Hazel (née Cameron; 1925–2013) and Richard Adler Arrington, Jr (1911–1977).
-Counted amongst the Arrington family's notable ancestors is the gentleman farmer William Farrar.
+Arrington was born in Charlotte, North Carolina, the son of Hazel (née Cameron; 1925–2013) and Richard Adler Arrington Jr. (1911–1977).
+Counted amongst the Arrington family's notable ancestors is William Farrar, a gentleman farmer.

 Arrington was the father of former ESPN college football sideline reporter Jill Arrington and the grandfather of actresses Dakota and Elle Fanning.

-After 35 years of symptoms, Arrington was diagnosed with Stage IV CTE after he died.
+After 35 years of symptoms, Arrington was diagnosed with Stage IV CTE after he died in 2021, at the age of 74.
+He was one of at least 345 NFL players to be diagnosed after death with this disease, which is caused by repeated hits to the head.